 Cold and Flu Season is Officially Upon Us: Stock Up On These Natural Remedies

 This time of year is tricky in North Carolina.
-We have had our first few touches of frost and today the high is 77 degrees.
+We have had our first few touches of frost, and today the high is 77 degrees.
 Mother Nature is a very confusing and wishy-washy person!
 The flu is already showing its ugly head and colds are a dime a dozen.
 Fortunately, we are all well at the moment.
-My son and I have been sick this year but we have already beat it and moved on.
+My son and I have been sick this year, but we have already beat it and moved on.
 I’m sure he brought the germs from school.
 Everyone kind of passed the cold around at the beginning of the school year.
 Maybe it has something to do with the fact that I cannot keep his germy hands out of his mouth!
 Ugh, three-year-olds.
 And of course, they share ALL the germs they get.
 Not necessarily what you want them to share, oh well.
 At least he’s sharing, right?!

 Garlic: A Natural Antibiotic and Antiviral

 Garlic is a great natural antibiotic and antiviral too.
 I like to mince raw garlic and add olive oil, salt, pepper, dried oregano, basil, and fresh diced tomatoes to make a bruschetta-like dip.
-This is yummy with gluten-free saltines and when I take it at the first signs of feeling sick it really kicks a cold to the curb.
-If I miss my window and still get sick eating this does seem to shorten the duration of the cold.
+This is yummy with gluten-free saltines, and when I take it at the first signs of feeling sick, it really kicks a cold to the curb.
+If I miss my window and still get sick eating, this does seem to shorten the duration of the cold.
 Either way, win-win.

 Ginger: Why You Should Add it to Your Medicine Cabinet

 Ginger has been used to treat nausea, help digestion, and fight colds and cases of flu.
 Gingerol is the medicinal compound in ginger root and has been identified as a powerful antioxidant anti-inflammatory.
-One of the most effective options for nausea is ginger and there are studies out there that indicate its effectiveness rivals prescription drugs.
+One of the most effective options for nausea is ginger, and there are studies out there that indicate its effectiveness rivals prescription drugs.
 Which would you rather take?
 I definitely reach for my ginger when I am not feeling well.
 Much more often than prescriptions.
 As a powerful anti-inflammatory, this magical root can even help muscle pain!
 The antibiotic properties in gingerol are what help inhibit the growth of the invading bacteria and consequently allowing us to avoid becoming sick.
 Catch it early, drink some get well tea with fresh ginger root, and find yourself feeling better in no time!

 Manuka Honey: This New Zealand Honey is Amazing

-I’ll be honest, I’ve never met a honey I didn’t like.
+I’ll be honest; I’ve never met a honey I didn’t like.
 It’s sweet and silky textures just speak to me.
 Manuka, however, is in a class of its own.
-This variety of honey boasts 4 times the nutritional content of other kinds of honey.
+This variety of honey boasts four times the nutritional content of other kinds of honey.
 This is due to the increase in enzymes (measured by the UMF) that are only present in this variety of honey.
 The increased amount of enzymes give the honey its “magical” powers.
 When shopping for manuka be sure to get something with a UMF of 10-14 for daily maintenance.
-Anything below that is non-medicinal and anything above needs to be taken in certain quantities.
-If you get the higher quantity UMF factor, it will have higher antibacterial properties, but be sure to only take it when you are sick and no more than 1 tbsp (3 tsp) a day.
+Anything below that is non-medicinal, and anything above needs to be taken in certain quantities.
+If you get the higher quantity UMF factor, it will have higher antibacterial properties, but be sure only to take it when you are sick and no more than 1 tbsp (3 tsp) a day.
 UMF 15 is great for when you are just getting sick.